the Pärnu International Documentary and Anthropology Film

 festival dates as many times as the program department has

-* Use a maximum of ten minutes of video from the documentary
+* Use a maximum of 5 minutes of video from the documentary

 or the film trailer for broadcasting, publicity and online

-* Use the publicity material (electronic press kit, press
+* Use the publicity material of the selected film (electronic press kit, press

 books, posters, stills, etc.) to promote the festival.

-* Keep the DVDs and Blurays of selected documentaries in its
+* Keep the DVDs, Blurays and video files of selected documentaries in its

 archive for non-circulating reference and educational